 When you reach the sign marking Dead Run, turn upstream and follow the left bank as far as you want.
 There isn't much of a trail here, so you'll be climbing rocks and the edge of the hill as you go.

 If your goal is to reach a waterfall and swimming hole, you could stop just above this spot.
 The small waterfall and cascade empty into a fairly large pool.
 It's a nice place to relax and have a picnic.
 Visit in spring for a bigger waterfall and a much muddier path.

 After exploring this section of the Dead Run waterfall hike you have three options.
 You can double back the way you came, continue on the Potomac Heritage Trail, or follow these directions to make it a loop.

 If you've always wanted to see the American Legion Bridge from down below, now's your chance.
 The Potomac Heritage Trail crosses the stream right by the Dead Run sign.

 You can vary the return trip to your car a bit.
 Backtrack until you are back to Turkey Run, then cross the stream.
 Now you can either take the first right, on a short but steep trail to the parking lot.
 Or continue straight and explore more of Turkey Run Park.

 The Dead Run waterfall hike doesn't offer dramatic views, but it's a nice dose of nature very close to Washington DC.
 If time and energy allow, you can extend your outing by combining this hike with other sections of the Potomac Heritage Trail.

-Or continue the theme with another of our favorite Northern Virginia waterfalls—Scott’s Run Nature Preserve—just a short drive away.
+Or continue the theme with another of our favorite Northern Virginia waterfalls—Scott's Run Nature Preserve.
+Scott's Run is just a short drive away and the hike to the waterfall is very nice.
 Whether you make your outing long or short, we wish you happy hiking in Northern Virginia!